Payment of Student Accounts

 Federal regulations require credit balances created by Title IV funds to be refunded within 14 days.
 Students who want credit balances retained by Simpson College for the academic year must give written authorization to the Business Office.

 All full-time residential students must have a board plan.
-Simpson College offers five board plans.
+Simpson College offers four board plans.
 The 150 Block Plan allows students to eat 150 meals in the dining hall plus $275 flex dollars per semester.
-The 200 Block Plan allows students to eat 200 meals in the dining hall plus $75 flex dollars per semester .
+The 200 Block Plan allows students to eat 200 meals in the dining hall plus $75 flex dollars per semester.
 The 100 Block Plan plus $250 flex dollars per semester, which is only available to commuter students and students who live in apartments and theme houses, allows students to eat 100 meals in the dining hall per semester.
-The 20-Meal board plan allows students to eat every meal available at the dining hall.
-Unused meals are lost at the end of every week, and the plan does not include flex dollars.
 The Greek 150 Block Plan allows students to eat 150 meals plus $275 flex dollars per semester.
 For the Greek meal plan, all live-in members are required to be on this meal plan if the house has chosen to participate.

 Flex money left over at the end of the first semester will roll-over to the second semester.
 Unused blocks will not roll-over between semesters.